skmmks/counting_calories/README.md

 # The Helpful Calorie Counter
+The Helpful Calorie Counter application is a full stack app that allows user to keep track of their caloric intake.
+The application allows users to Create, Read, Update, and Delete custom inputs related to their caloric intake.

 # Getting Started
 Fork this repo and clone your fork from the terminal.
 - `git clone https://github.com/(your_user_name)/counting_calories.git`